 Indeed, according to Hill, The Fireman has more in common with the fantastical adventures of a certain boy wizard than it does with the grim scenarios of the likes of The Walking Dead.

 "It may not be immediately obvious on the surface of the book but in the Potter novels, you have someone living in an unhappy domestic situation -- Harry -- who discovers that he is uniquely special, that there's something that makes him different to everyone else around him," he explains.

-"In Harry Potter, it's magic and in the case of The Fireman, it's the fact that the lead character, Harper Willowes, is infected with Dragonscale.
+, it's the fact that the lead character, Harper Willowes, is infected with Dragonscale.
 The hero then goes off to a secret community where everyone is different and strange, where they make friends and enemies and are confronted by a series of mysteries as they begin to learn about their own powers."

 by Joe Hill